zunda-arrow/zunda-arrow.github.io/src/pages/blog/aporia.md

 I also found CGO incredibly simple to work with.
 I have heard that Cgo is difficult to use but I have to disagree.
 As someone who was new to Go and had very limited experience with C, I found it quite easy to work with.
 Because Cgo does not include any custom syntax the examples simply make sense.
 The only "gacha" I ran into when working with Cgo is that you can not pass lambda functions as an argument to a C function.
-Fortunately you can use static functions as callbacks so it is not a big issue.
+Fortunately static functions can be passed as callbacks so it is not a big issue.

 ## Dbus and X11